Salumi: What Type of Fat is Best?

 4. Sheep tail fat

-Only the special Awassi Fat Tail Sheep produce this hard versatile fat making it difficult to source in the US.
-It has a high melting point as well as good aging characteristics.
+Only the special Awassi Fat Tail Sheep produce this hard, versatile fat, making it difficult to source in the U.S. It has a high melting point and good aging characteristics.
 It is named the Middle Eastern version of schmalz (chicken fat).

 Check out this excellent blog post by a notable chef/blogger Jennifer McLagan on sheep tail fat and its versatility.